hermonochy/Rescueland/The Technology of Rescueland, Computerland and it's surrounding Planets.md

 ### Solitme (U) Sol-eet-meh

 Solitme is known for its exceptional hardness, making it a reliable choice for applications requiring durability.
 However, despite its robustness, Solitme is prone to erosion, particularly when exposed to harsh environments.
-While it is entirely resistant to high temperatures and fire, it reacts negatively with water, leading to eventual dissolution if not managed properly.
+While it is entirely resistant to high temperatures and fire, it reacts negatively with liquids, leading to eventual dissolution if not managed properly.
+For applications in harsh environments, solitme is preferably coated with nyctron trisulphate.

-This set of characteristics makes Solitme particularly useful for specific military applications, especially those involving munitions.
+This set of characteristics makes Solitme particularly useful for specific military applications.

 #### Common Uses:
 - Large-Damage Slit Bombs: Designed for high-impact offensives, capitalizing on its resistance to heat.